spmjc/plugin.video.freplay/README.md

 # plugin.video.freplay
 FReplay : an XBMC addon

-Addom for Kodi that retrieves the replay info from different french channels
+Addon for Kodi that retrieves the replay info from different french channels